I literally have no idea what I’d be doing if I wasn’t travelling.

 But I’m fairly sure I wouldn’t feel half as happy or fulfilled.

-Indeed, I’ve been on the road for a while now and my time away from home have made me realize just how much I love to travel, and how little interest I have in going back to an ‘ordinary life’!
+Indeed, I’ve been on the road for a while now and my time away from home has made me realize just how much I love to travel full time, and how uninterested I am in going back to an ‘ordinary life’!

 For now, I love travelling and am totally content on the road, looking to the next adventure and earning money as I go.

 Are you considering a trip, and wonder what all the fuss is about?
 I had a think and put together a list of 100 reasons why I love travel.

 I hope it’ll help you discover a love for travellilng too.
 Enjoy!

 Love travelling?
 You might like these posts too: